 Routing Number and Account Numbers are different.
 Routing Number is the number which is used for identification of a particular bank branch, according to location.
 Account Number is specific and unique to your account.
 A lot of people will have the same Routing Number but no one will have the same Account Number as you.

 We realize that this has been a bit of a long article for a short UFCU routing number.
 However, we just want you to understand and get to know your routing number.
 At least this way, it would be much easier for you to understand why it is so important.
+Ask about deposit, mobile banking, UFCU Mobile Banking, credit card payments, business savings accounts, checking accounts, funds between accounts, checking transactions, financial transactions, Check balances, payroll check, standard rate or anything from the article in the comment box below.

 If you have any concerns or perhaps some more questions that you want to ask us, please feel free to use the comment section down below.
 We will try to get back to you as soon as possible.